menny/docker_android/android_studio/README.md

 10. Commit that container into a new tag (let's say _warm_android_studio_): `docker commit hardcore_meninsky warm_android_studio`.
 This might take a while.
 11. You're done!
 Next time, you can run your warm image: `docker run -d -e DISPLAY=$ip:0 -v /tmp/.X11-unix:/tmp/.X11-unix warm_android_studio`
 12. Or you can also start the same container again: `docker start hardcore_meninsky`.
 This will start the container with all the changes you made.

+### More Pro Tips

+ - You can setup your container with `local.properties` values and copying rsa keys by calling `./setup_container.sh [container name] [repo folder]`.
+ - You can use the execution script `docker_as.sh`.
+This script will start a new container from `menny/android_studio`, or restart an already created container.